bregman-arie/devops-exercises/README.md

   - The low level runtime is called runc
   - It manages every container running on Docker host
   - Its purpose is to interact with the underlying OS to start and stop containers
-  - Its reference implementation is of the OCI (Open Containers Initiative)
+  - Its reference implementation is of the OCI (Open Containers Initiative) container-runtime-spec
+  - It's a small CLI wrapper for libcontainer
 </b></details>

 <details>
 <summary>What is the high-level runtime?</summary><br><b>

   - The high level runtime is called containerd
+  - It was developed by Docker Inc and at some point donated to CNCF
-  - It manages the whole lifecycle of a container - network interfaces, pulling images, ...
+  - It manages the whole lifecycle of a container - start, stop, remove and pause
+  - It take care of setting up network interfaces, volume, pushing and pulling images, ...
   - It manages the lower level runtime (runc) instances
   - It's used both by Docker and Kubernetes as a container runtime
+  - It sits between Docker daemon and runc at the OCI layer

 Note: running `ps -ef | grep -i containerd` on a system with Docker installed and running, you should see a process of containerd
 </b></details>